GreptimeTeam/docs/docs/greptimecloud/integrations/otlp.md

-# OpenTelemetry Protocol(OTLP)
+# OpenTelemetry

-GreptimeDB is an observability backend to consume OpenTelemetry Metrics natively via [OTLP/HTTP](https://opentelemetry.io/docs/specs/otlp/#otlphttp) protocol.
+GreptimeDB is an observability backend to consume OpenTelemetry Metrics natively via [OTLP](https://opentelemetry.io/docs/specs/otlp/) protocol.
+You can configure GreptimeDB as an OpenTelemetery collector for your applications or agents.

-### API
+## OpenTelemetry API/SDK

 To send OpenTelemetry Metrics to GreptimeDB through OpenTelemetry SDK libraries, use the following information:

 * URL: `https://<host>/v1/otlp/v1/metrics`
 * Headers: